sora-xor/sora-docs/src/whitlist-token-to-polkaswap.md

 ![](.gitbook/assets/whitelist-polkaswap-edit-button.png)

-2. On the new screen in the edit mode, please add information about your token.
-About the necessary please look next point.
+2. Add the information about your token on the new screen in edit mode.
+Look at the next point for the required information.

 ![](.gitbook/assets/whitelist-polkaswap-edit-mode.png)